blukatdevelopment/UnchainedWorldsOld/core_edition/magic_items.md

 Ranged weapon (60/120), Light
 Weight:9lb
 Damage: 1d6 fire
 Uses hand crossbow or firearm proficiency.
 Has thirty charges.
 Can be recharged with three stamina dice using an action.
-Instead of firing normally, wielder may burst fire, which fires ten shots targeting a 10ft cube.
-All creatures within the cube must succeed a DC 15 DEX save, or take 1d6 fire damage.
-The attack automatically hits for 4d6 fire damage for large or larger creatures occupying the entire cube.
+May use action to fire ten shots targeting a 10ft cube.
+Creatures within cube succeed DC 15 DEX save or take normal damage.
+Automatically hits 2d4 times for large or larger creatures occupying at least half the cube.

 ### Lightning Rifle
 Ranged weapon(120/125)